codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

   caption="Drill into your cluster and click Edit Cluster on the right" max-width="100%"
       %}

+In Rancher v2.6+ with the updated UI, open the Cluster Management in the left panel, then click the three-dot menu near the corresponding cluster and select 'Edit Config'.
+{% include image.html
+  lightbox="true"
+  file="/images/administration/runner/rancher-cluster-2.png"
+  url="/images/administration/runner/rancher-cluster-2.png"
+  alt="Click Edit Cluster on the right in your cluster list" caption="Click Edit Cluster on the right in your cluster list" max-width="100%"
+      %}

 On the edit cluster page, scroll down to the Cluster Options section and click its **Edit as YAML** button
 {% include image.html
   lightbox="true"